GoogleCloudPlatform/terraform-google-tf-cloud-agents/examples/tfc-agent-gke-custom/README.md

-# Simple Self Hosted Terraform Cloud agent on GKE
+# Custom Self Hosted Terraform Cloud agent on GKE

 ## Overview

-This example shows how to deploy Terraform Cloud agents on Google Kubernetes Engine (GKE) using the `tfc-agent-gke` module.
+This example shows how to deploy a custom Terraform Cloud agent image on Google Kubernetes Engine (GKE) using the `tfc-agent-gke` module.

 It creates the Terraform Cloud agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached.